 Young people and insurance

-In many cases, young people are covered by their parents' insurance until they reach the age of 21.
+In many cases, you will be covered by your parents' insurance until you reach the age of 21.

-This applies if you live at home and have your registered address with your parents, and if you live alone in an apartment, or in student accommodation.
+This applies if you live at home and have your registered address with your parents.
+It also applies if you live alone in an apartment or student accommodation.